 You can use pecorino Romano, which is the traditional cheese they use in Rome to make the dish.
 Pecorino Romano is actually easy to find at nearly any grocery store or small market.

-Finally, pay special care when it comes to adding the egg cheese sauce.
-You want to do this both quickly and without a lot of heat.
-You need to move quickly because you want the hot pasta and the hot pan (which will not be on heat, but just removed from heat) to cook the eggs into a creamy sauce.
+Finally, it’s important to take special care when it comes to adding the carbonara sauce to the pasta.
+You want to do this both quickly and without a lot of heat because you want the hot pasta and the hot pan (that’s off the burner) to gently cook the eggs into a creamy sauce without scrambling them.

-If you wait too long to add the egg and cheese sauce, you won’t get that nice cream sauce — it will be more runny because it won’t have a chance to heat up well from the pasta.
-On the other hand, if you keep the pan on too much heat as you stir in the egg sauce, it may result in eggs that are cooked too much, or scrambled.
 You want a creamy sauce, not thick eggs.

+However, don’t keep the pan off the heat too long, because if you wait too long to add the egg and cheese sauce, you won’t get that nice creamy carbonara sauce — it will be more runny because it won’t have a chance to heat up well from the pasta.

 Ingredients

-- 1 handful Spaghetti
+- 1 box Spaghetti (1 lb)

 - 3 Eggs